xlwings/xlwings/docs/quickstart.rst

 Quickstart
 ==========

 This guide assumes you have xlwings already installed.
-If that's not the case, head over to :ref:`getting_started/installation:installation`.
+If that's not the case, head over to :ref:`installation:installation`.

 1. Interacting with Excel from a Jupyter notebook
 -------------------------------------------------